 Inheritance Rights of Grandchildren

 In general, grandchildren do not have a legal right to inherit property from a grandparent.
-In some states, if the parent of the grandchild is deceased, however, the grandchild may have a statutory right to inherit property from a grandparent if the will does not contain an express statement of the intent to disinherit the grandchild.
+In some states, if the parent of the grandchild is deceased, the grandchild may have a right to inherit.
+Of course, the will may contain an express statement disinheriting the grandchild.

 Confused About Inheritance Rights?
 An Estate Planning Lawyer Can Help